neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Fantastic Voyage.md

 ---

 # Fantastic Voyage (1966)

-When a blood clot renders a scientist comatose, a submarine and its crew are shrunk and injected into his bloodstream in order to save him.
+​​When a blood clot renders a scientist comatose, a submarine and its crew are shrunk and injected into his bloodstream in order to save him.

+**6.8** on [object Object]